Homebrew/homebrew-cask/README.md

 # Homebrew-Cask

 #### Important: Homebrew-Cask changed its default Caskroom location.
 See the relevant [issue](https://github.com/caskroom/homebrew-cask/issues/21603) and [pull request](https://github.com/caskroom/homebrew-cask/pull/21857) for details.
-If you have been bitten by this change, please [see this](https://github.com/caskroom/homebrew-cask/issues/21894#issuecomment-225464059) before commenting or opening an issue.
+If you are getting a warning about this and are unsure how to proceed, see [this issue](https://github.com/caskroom/homebrew-cask/issues/21913) for a brief explanation of each option.

 #### Important: Homebrew-Cask changed its behaviour from linking apps to moving them.
 See the relevant [issue](https://github.com/caskroom/homebrew-cask/issues/13201) and [pull request](https://github.com/caskroom/homebrew-cask/pull/13966) for details.
 ---